 We’ve also put together a helpful guide explaining the Do’s and Don’ts of Debit Card Security to further help reduce the risk of your card details being stolen.

 Is your card not where you left it?
 Or has it been missing for a while?
 Maybe you’ve noticed some suspicious activity and you don’t know the reason behind it?
 There are a couple of steps you can take immediately to ensure your card is not being used illegally.

 As a Suits Me® customer, you can temporarily block your card if you think it’s lost or stolen through online banking or your mobile banking app.

 Cancel your card & order a new one

 Still can’t find your card, or think it may have been stolen?

-You can cancel your card by, giving us a call, using our mobile banking app, or via online banking.
+You can cancel your card by, giving us a call, using our mobile app, or via your online money account.
 You will be issued a new card which you will receive in 3-5 working days.
 There is a fee for replacing your debit card.

 On the app, managing your card is easy!
 Just head to:

 Home > My Cards > Choose Block or Stolen Card

 ATM and card security